The Conservation Law Foundation’s Healthy Retail and Commerce Fund offers a new model for social investment

-by Laurie O’Reilly
+by Laurie O’Reilly, Conservation Matters

-In the heart of providence’s south side, work is underway to transform a historic building into a vibrant community food hub.
+In the heart of Providence’s south side, work is underway to transform a historic building into a vibrant community food hub.
 When complete, the 12,000-square foot space will be the new headquarters for the Southside Community Land Trust.
 But, more importantly, it will serve as a gathering place and source of healthy, affordable food for the neighbors, youth, and farmers the Land Trust serves.
 As one of the inaugural investments of CLF’s Healthy Retail and Commerce Fund, it will also showcase the power of social impact investing in supporting healthy, livable neighborhoods.

 Providence’s South Side encompasses four neighborhoods that have long been a draw for immigrants, from Irish Catholics in the late 19th century to Hispanics, Africans, Laotians, and Hmong refugees in the 1980s.
 It was newly arrived Hmong refugees who helped the Southside Community Land Trust get its start.
 In 1981, they joined with other residents and students from Brown University to reclaim a vacant lot to grow fresh, culturally familiar, healthy food for their families and neighbors.